IÉ 90000 Class: Design

 The five-car articulated trains are 82 m long, the same as the current four-car 8500 Class trains, and have a capacity of 551 passengers, including 204 seats.
 The maximum speed is 145 km/h.
 To improve accessibility the trains will have lower floors for level access from platforms and a sliding ramp at each door.

 The BEMUs will be fitted with lithium-ion batteries with a capacity of 840 kWh and an expected range of 80 km even at the end of the operational life of the batteries.
 The trains will not charge from the existing overhead lines, but will need special charging points, the first of which will be at Drogheda.

-As of 2024 no ten-car trains have been ordered, but it is expected that they would be formed of two five-car half trains which could be split for maintenance.

-The 5-car sets will be classified as the 90000 Class, while the 10-car sets will be classed as the 97000 Class.
+The 5-car BEMU sets will be classified as the 90000 Class, while the purely EMU sets will be classed as the 80000 Class.